On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: LSA Benchmark Generation

-\paragraph{Trajectory Sampling Strategy.} To ensure robust coverage of the group manifold, we employ a random walk sampling strategy.
-For each object class, we initialize the object at a canonical pose and apply a sequence of $N_{\text{max}}=20$ random generators from $\Sigma$.
-To capture the full spectrum of compositional depths, we record every intermediate step of the trajectory.
-This yields a dataset of tuples $(I_0, S_{1:k}, I_k)$ for all $k \in \{1, \dots, 20\}$.
-This protocol guarantees that the model is evaluated on its ability to generalize to sequence lengths unseen during the atomic ($N=1$) training phase, strictly isolating combinatorial generalization.
+To ensure robust and unbiased coverage of the group manifold, data generation employs a recursive random walk sampling strategy.
+For each object class, the object is initialized at a canonical pose, and a trajectory is constructed by sequentially applying random generators from $\Sigma$ up to a maximum depth of $N_{\text{max}}=20$.
+Every intermediate step of the trajectory is explicitly recorded, yielding a dataset of tuples $(I_0, S_{1:k}, I_k)$ for all $k \in \{1, \dots, 20\}$ that is comprehensive of state transitions for all intermediate sequence lengths.

+To rigorously isolate combinatorial generalization from mere memorization, the models are trained exclusively on atomic transitions ($N=1$) and are subsequently evaluated on the extended recursive sequences ($N \in \{2, \dots, 20\}$) extracted from these identical generative paths.
+This protocol guarantees that the test set explores the exact same state space as the training set without introducing novel viewpoints or out-of-distribution artifacts.
+Consequently, successful prediction during inference demands that the network architecture dynamically mimic algebraic iterated multiplication.